openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/cpp/README.md

 Running the application with the `-h` option yields the following usage message:

 ```
-crossroad_camera_demo [OPTION]
-Options:

-    -h                           Print a usage message.
+    [ -h]                                         show the help message and exit
+    [--help]                                           print help on all arguments
+      -m <MODEL FILE>                             path to the Person/Vehicle/Bike Detection Crossroad model (.xml) file
-    -i                           Required.
-An input to process.
+    [ -i <INPUT>]                                 an input to process.
 The input must be a single image, a folder of images, video file or camera id.
-    -loop                        Optional.
-Enable reading the input in a loop.
-    -o "<path>"                  Optional.
-Name of the output file(s) to save.
+Default is 0
+    [--auto_resize]                               enables resizable input with support of ROI crop & auto resize
+    [ -d <DEVICE>]                                specify a device to infer on (the list of available devices is shown below).
+Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
+Use '-d MULTI:<comma-separated_devices_list>' format to specify MULTI plugin.
+Default is CPU
+    [--dpa <DEVICE>]                              specify the target device for Person Attributes Recognition.
+Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
+Default is CPU
+    [--dpr <DEVICE>]                              specify the target device for Person Reidentification Retail.
+Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
+Default is CPU
-    -limit "<num>"               Optional.
-Number of frames to store in output.
+    [--lim <NUMBER>]                              number of frames to store in output.
 If 0 is set, all frames are stored.
-    -m "<path>"                  Required.
-Path to the Person/Vehicle/Bike Detection Crossroad model (.xml) file.
+Default is 1000
+    [--loop]                                      enable reading the input in a loop
-    -m_pa "<path>"               Optional.
-Path to the Person Attributes Recognition Crossroad model (.xml) file.
+    [--mpa <MODEL FILE>]                          path to the Person Attributes Recognition Crossroad model (.xml) file
-    -m_reid "<path>"             Optional.
-Path to the Person Reidentification Retail model (.xml) file.
+    [--mpr <MODEL FILE>]                          path to the Person Reidentification Retail model (.xml) file
-    -d "<device>"                Optional.
-Specify the target device for Person/Vehicle/Bike Detection.
-The list of available devices is shown below.
-Default value is CPU.
-Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
-The application looks for a suitable plugin for the specified device.
-    -d_pa "<device>"             Optional.
-Specify the target device for Person Attributes Recognition.
-The list of available devices is shown below.
-Default value is CPU.
-Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
-The application looks for a suitable plugin for the specified device.
-    -d_reid "<device>"           Optional.
-Specify the target device for Person Reidentification Retail.
-The list of available devices is shown below.
-Default value is CPU.
-Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
-The application looks for a suitable plugin for the specified device.
-    -r                           Optional.
-Output Inference results as raw values.
-    -t                           Optional.
-Probability threshold for person/vehicle/bike crossroad detections.
-    -t_reid                      Optional.
-Cosine similarity threshold between two vectors for person reidentification.
-    -no_show                     Optional.
-Don't show output.
-    -auto_resize                 Optional.
-Enables resizable input with support of ROI crop & auto resize.
-    -u                           Optional.
-List of monitors to show initially.
+    [ -o <OUTPUT>]                                name of the output file(s) to save
-    -person_label                Optional.
-The integer index of the objects' category corresponding to persons (as it is returned from the detection network, may vary from one network to another).
-The default value is 1.
+    [--person_label <NUMBER>]                     the integer index of the objects' category corresponding to persons (as it is returned from the detection network, may vary from one network to another).
+Default is 1
+    [ -r]                                         output inference results as raw values
+    [--show] ([--noshow])                         (don't) show output
+    [ -t <NUMBER>]                                probability threshold for detections.
+Default is 0.5
+    [--tpr <NUMBER>]                              cosine similarity threshold between two vectors for person reidentification.
+Default is 0.7
+    [ -u <DEVICE>]                                resource utilization graphs. c - average CPU load, d - load distribution over cores, m - memory usage, h - hide
+    Key bindings:
+        Q, q, Esc - Quit
+        P, p, 0, spacebar - Pause
+        C - average CPU load, D - load distribution over cores, M - memory usage, H - hide

 ```

 Running the application with an empty list of options yields the usage message given above and an error message.